Morgan Rielly Game Preview: Maple Leafs vs. Panthers

 - Rielly had an assist in 30 games last season out of 65 games played, including multiple assists seven times.

-- Rielly's odds on his point total prop carry an implied probability of 52.4% that he hits the over.
+- The implied probability is 52.4% that he goes over his points over/under based on the odds.

-- There is an implied probability of 45.5% of Rielly going over his assist prop bet, considering the moneyline odds.
+- There is a 45.5% chance of Rielly having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.